Sci-Fi Literary Archives

 "Watchmen" is a celebrated graphic novel written by Alan Moore and illustrated by Dave Gibbons.
 Published in 1986, it is set in an alternate version of the United States where superheroes exist but have been outlawed by the government.

-The story follows a group of retired superheroes investigating the murder of one of their own, and as they delve deeper into the mystery, they uncover a complex conspiracy that threatens to escalate into a catastrophic global event.
+The story follows a group of retired superheroes investigating the murder of one of their own, and as they delve deeper into the mystery, they uncover a complex conspiracy that threatens to escalate into a catastrophic global nuclear event.

 - Exploring American Imperialism